- Your Government

-Connecting Communities is a grant program that provides supplemental funding for the development of non-motorized trails or similar projects.
+Connecting Communities is a competitive grant program that provides supplemental funding for the development of non-motorized trails or similar projects.

 Projects should support the Parks and Recreation Commission’s primary goal of providing valuable, non-motorized connections between communities and activity centers thus offering a healthy alternative for recreation, transportation, fitness, and energy conservation.

 The program is open to all municipalities and public entities in Washtenaw County.